-- 99. The dependants' aggregated income for the prior tax year less one of the following applicable thresholds (regulation 30(2)): - £1,159 for a student with no dependent children; - £3,473 for a couple with one child; - £4,632 for a couple with two or more children; - £4,632 for a lone parent with one child; - £5,797 for a lone parent with two or more children;
+- 42. The dependants' aggregated income for the prior tax year less one of the following applicable thresholds (regulation 30(2)): - £1,159 for a student with no dependent children; - £3,473 for a couple with one child; - £4,632 for a couple with two or more children; - £4,632 for a lone parent with one child; - £5,797 for a lone parent with two or more children;

-reduces the student's entitlement to dependants' grants where applicable \pounds for \pounds in the following order (regulation 30(1)):
+reduces the student's entitlement to dependants' grants where applicable £ for £ in the following order:

-- 1. Adult Dependants' Grant;
+- Adult Dependants' Grant;

-- 2. Childcare Grant; and
+- · Childcare Grant; and

-- 3. Parents' Learning Allowance.
+- Parents' Learning Allowance.

-- 100. The dependants' aggregated income less the applicable threshold is first applied to the Adult Dependants' Grant (if applicable).
+The dependants' aggregated income less the applicable threshold is first applied to the Adult Dependants' Grant (if applicable).
 Any remaining income is then applied to the Childcare Grant (if applicable) and any remaining income is then applied to the PLA (if applicable).
-If the income (less the relevant threshold applied) exceeds or equals the aggregate of the basic amounts of the grants for dependants, the amount payable for grants for dependants is nil (regulation 30(7)).
+If the income (less the relevant threshold applied) exceeds or equals the aggregate of the basic amounts of the grants for dependants, the amount payable for grants for dependants is nil.

-- 101. Regulation 30(10) provides that once the contribution has been applied, if the amount of PLA for which the student is eligible is between £1 and £49 the student will be entitled to a PLA of £50.
+After the contribution has been applied, if the amount of PLA for which the student is eligible is between £1 and £49 the student will be entitled to a PLA of £50.